-The UAE Ministry of Finance (MoF) stated on January 31, 2022 that the Federal Corporate Tax in UAE (CT) on company profits/income will be implemented for fiscal years beginning on or after June 1, 2023.
+The UAE Ministry of Finance (MoF) stated on January 31, 2022 that the Federal Corporate Tax on company profits/income will be implemented for fiscal years beginning on or after June 1, 2023.
 The UAE Corporate Tax regime was created to combine best practices throughout the world while also reducing the cost of compliance for firms.
 Corporate tax will be imposed on the net earnings of UAE businesses as recorded in their financial reports, which will be prepared in compliance with global accounting rules, subject to any changes necessary by Corporate Tax Regulations.

 The UAE has publicly declared the new system's major design principles and policies, even though the Corporate Tax Law has not yet been approved.